juthawong/Ampare-Webcam-Tools/README.md

 # Ampare-Webcam-Tools
 A Simple Fun Easy to Use Webcam Tools to take picture and record video for free

+#Download Full Released

+File is very large so I upload only one site : https://sourceforge.net/projects/webcamtools/files/1.0.0.1/

 #Help
 Might Encounter Bugs : Video Codec not found.
 Currently we use DIVx MP4 Codec on Windows